samjove/gopendoc/README.md

 ```
 This will generate an HTML section for the GET /users endpoint, listing its parameters and responses.

-The "examples" directory contains additional examples and the "apidocs" directory holds the generated HTML.

 #### Output
 Gopendoc generates an HTML file in the specified output directory.
 The generated HTML includes: